Home » Sourdough » Soft Sourdough Sandwich Bread

 Notes

-For a softer, fluffier loaf, add 1 1/2 teaspoons instant yeast and cut the rising times to 1 hour each.
-It will have less sour flavor.
+For a softer, fluffier loaf, add 1 1/2 teaspoons of instant yeast and reduce the rising times to 1 hour each.
+This will result in a loaf with less sour flavor.

 Nutrition